-The rise of the usage of social media, mainly facebook, has driven down the cost of starting a small business and given way to the hundreds of Facebook based small shops, using FB pages as a medium to build a community of users, that are engaged in designing, trading and manufacturing of modest fashion clothes, i.e. hijab, abaya etc.
+The rise of the usage of social media, mainly Facebook, has driven down the cost of starting a small business and given way to the hundreds of Facebook-based small shops, using FB pages as a medium to build a community of users, that is engaged in designing, trading, and manufacturing of modest fashion clothes, i.e. hijab, abaya, etc.

 Modest Collection is one of the most successful such startups.
 Recently we sat down with Fariza Binte Bulbul, the founder of Modest collection, a rapidly growing modest fashion maker based in Dhaka, to know more about the startup, how she ended up in the modest fashion business, challenges, and opportunities in this growing industry and what are her plans for Modest Collection going forward.

-Like most of other female F-commerce founders, companies that sell their product through Facebook pages, Fariza also came to the scene out of curiosity.
-“Back in 2015, I was visiting a Ramadan fair of a popular facebook based modest fashion brand and liked their work very much.
-I used to write on Facebook during those days, mainly about my journey into Islam, and I had a decent follower-base.
+Like most of the other female F-commerce founders, companies that sell their products through Facebook pages, Fariza also came to the scene out of curiosity.
+“Back in 2015, I was visiting a Ramadan fair of a popular Facebook-based modest fashion brand and liked their work very much.
+I used to write on Facebook during those days, mainly about my journey into Islam, and I had a decent follower base.
 I was really inspired and thought about designing an abaya and try it out to see how people respond!”, Fariza was reminiscing.

 This was how Modest Collection came to exist.
 Today Modest Collection generates six digits revenue a month.
 They have grown over 275% in last one year on a month to month sales and making several hundred thousand in sales a month.

 The company aims to reach seven digits in sales within this year.
 In terms of the number of orders, Modest Collection now makes over 250 customized dresses every month, which was 120 dresses a year earlier.